duo821228/statistical_scripts/README.md

-Using the python list structure, it also provides task entry jiter output file to execute later processing such as plotting.
+Using the python list structure, it also provides task entry jiter output file to process later work, such as plotting.

 USAGE
 -----------